When I Interviewed… my Fertility Consultant

 T: Timewise – people say, “but I’m going to be 37 next month!”
 Well, OK, but it’s not like if you cross the line you’re out!
 One needs the perspective.
 You look at it much more as: ‘you as a person (holistic).
 Gradual, relax, take things easy.
 Think about something else, to clear the mind a bit.
 When people do that they start thinking differently.
 Approach the whole problem more positive rather than keep on the negative.

 A: At what point should a couple go and seek medical advice?

 T: If a couple feels there is a problem, a medical problem, they should try a few months and then go.
 But otherwise, if below 35: it’s a year.
 For investigation, not treatment.
 Over 35: 6 months.
 It doesn’t mean they should go for treatment, that’s a different issue.
 A couple could come in after a year and they could have all the tests and find nothing wrong, so you say, keep trying nothing wrong.
 But this is where NHS and private differ.
 NHS is bound by guidelines restrained by finance.
 Privately you can ask for treatment and it’s not that you won’t get the same objective, just that you get it quicker.
 That’s the only difference.

 A: What are the treatment options available?

-First, you make a decision about what the diagnosis is.
+First, you decide what the diagnosis is.
 You have a decision about that, then you go and target the diagnosis.
 If a woman has blocked tubes, you do surgery for the tubes, which is now not very much looked into – or you go for IVF.
-A man with very poor sperm count, you try and find out the reason and if you can’t, or there is nothing that you could do about it, then it’s IVF or ICSI.
+In a man with very poor sperm count, you try and find out the reason and if you can’t, or there is nothing that you could do about it, then it’s IVF or ICSI.
 So, these are very much targeted.

 Then you have things, for example, like a woman does not produce eggs regularly, so you give some medication.
 You do this for a few months and if that doesn’t work, you move to the next stage.